mercury-1025/RimworldHediffMod/README.md

 Todo:
 Add Immortality hediff.
 Immortality hediff would:
-  1 Disable the ablity to die by:
+  # 1 Disable the ablity to die by
     1.1 set incoming damage to 0.
     1.2 not allowing damaging hediffs (heatstroke, hyperthermia, blood loss, infection, plague etc) to reach max.
     1.3 always set consciousness to more than 1%.